Polyamide (Nylon): A brief introduction

 The examples shown above refer to PA6 and PA66, but NIRS is undoubtedly a great tool for the rapid screening and QC of polyamides with different chain lengths.

 This blog is a detailed overview of the use of NIR spectroscopy as the ideal QC tool for Polyamide 6 (PA6) and Polyamide 66 (PA66).
-The last installment of this blog series will be dedicated to:
+The last installment of this blog series is dedicated to:

 For more information